ember-cli/ember-cli-blueprint-test-helpers/README.md

 Setup a blueprint test with a timeout as well as before, after, beforeEach, and afterEach hooks:
 ```
 describe('Acceptance: ember generate', function() {
-  // pass in test instance, and timeout duration (default 20000)
+  // pass in test instance, and timeout duration (default 20000), and the tmp environment
-  setupTestHooks(this, 20000);
+  setupTestHooks(this, 20000, tmpenv);

 ```